Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-Malcolm Brogdon and his Boston Celtics teammates take the court versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 8:00 PM ET on Wednesday.
+Malcolm Brogdon and the rest of the Boston Celtics match up versus the Philadelphia 76ers in the NBA Playoffs on Friday, at 7:30 PM ET.

-In this article we will break down Brogdon's prop bets, using stats to help you make good selections.
+With prop bets in place for Brogdon, let's dive into some stats and trends to assist you in making good predictions.

 Malcolm Brogdon Prop Bets vs. the 76ers